alexgrossman88-sudo/destiny2-verity-solver/readme.md

 4. Meanwhile, someone in the main room must tell shapes held by the statues from left to right.
    Fill `3d_shapes`.
 5. Decide who is dissecting in the main room and fill `dissector_alias` with their nickname.
-6. Fill `helper1_alias` and `helper2_alias`
-   with the nicknames of other player in the main room.
+6. Fill `helper1_alias` and `helper2_alias` with the nicknames of other players in the main room.
 7. In opened PowerShell window type `python -m solve both` and press Enter.
 8. Follow the steps printed in the console window.
 9. Once all steps are completed:
     1. Kill champions, resque each other.
-    2. Position you team according to the guide mentioned previously.
+    2. Position your team according to the guide mentioned previously.
     3. If you are doing the triumph, in config set `last_position` to the last position mentioned in the steps.
     4. If you are doing the challenge, switch key set.